buildpacks/rfcs/text/0000-official-utility-buildpacks.md

 - The buildpack MUST support arbitrary stacks
 - The buildpack MUST support the latest API version
 - The buildpack MUST include detection logic so it can be disabled.
-- The buildpack MUST NOT install any dependencies
+- The buildpack MUST NOT install any dependencies in the output image
 - The buildapck MUST NOT be specific to a language/framework/ecosystem/toolchain
 - The buildpack behavior MUST be well-documented on buildpacks.io
 - The buidpack SHOULD only provide functionality that we would added to `pack` or the platform API absent the existence of utility buildpacks